pcgreat/key-value-memory-networks/README.md

+**This code was originally created by siyuanzhao, I ported to Python 3 and cleaned up a bit**

 # Key Value Memory Networks

 This repo contains the implementation of [Key Value Memory Networks for Directly Reading Documents](https://arxiv.org/abs/1606.03126) in Tensorflow.
 The model is tested on [bAbI](http://arxiv.org/abs/1502.05698).